-A new venture run by a local not for profit organisation Visits Unlimited!
-Making Calderdale a place that offers a warm and inclusive welcome to people who live here and those who visit.
+Making Calderdale a place that offers an accessible and inclusive welcome to people who live, work and study here and those who visit.

-Visits Unlimited has received 3 years funding from the Community Foundation for Calderdale to work with disabled people and local voluntary groups, the local authority, visitor attractions, transport companies, businesses and Visit Calderdale.
-They are working together with Disability Partnership Calderdale and are really excited to have this opportunity to make a difference to our local community.
+We received 3 years funding from the Community Foundation for Calderdale to work with disabled people and local voluntary groups, the local authority, visitor attractions, transport companies, new planning developers and architects, businesses and Visit Calderdale.
+We are working together with Disability Partnership Calderdale to make a difference to our local community.

 “We want everybody to take full advantage of what our beautiful area has to offer.
-That includes visitors and people who live here.
-We want to make sure that Calderdale is a fully accessible and welcoming place where people with disabilities and their families can enjoy and leave with memories that entice them to return!”
+This includes visitors and people who live here.
+We want to make sure that Calderdale is a fully accessible and welcoming place where people with disabilities and their families can enjoy what is on their doorstep and visitors leave with memories that entice them to return!”

-Visits Unlimited is a Halifax based user led organisation who works both locally and nationally with colleagues in the tourism industry.
-They run a training and access audit programme across England and clients include the National Trust, English Heritage, football and cricket grounds, large tourist attractions, small businesses, theatres, music venues, museums and hotels.
+We are a Halifax based user led organisation working both locally and nationally with colleagues in the tourism industry.
+We run a popular training and access audit programme across England.
+Clients include the National Trust, English Heritage, football and cricket grounds, large tourist attractions, small businesses, theatres, music venues, museums and hotels.

-Visits Unlimited ran the Accessible Hebden project thanks to a grant from the Community Foundation for Calderdale in 2015.
-Working with disabled people they completed over 40 access audits and surveys on small businesses to support them to become more accessible.
+We ran the successful and sustainable Accessible Hebden project thanks to a grant from the Community Foundation for Calderdale in 2015.
+Working with disabled people we completed over 40 access audits and surveys on small businesses to support them to become more accessible.
 This project is now imbedded into local strategic work and the Hebden Bridge Disability Access Forum continues to roll out the work and to be a key player in new planning and designs.

 “Visits Unlimited have been a catalyst for us on the Hebden Bridge project.
 We had identified access issues with our Access Group but just turning up was not good enough.
 Visits Unlimited did a report on the train station and to have their report under our arm has given strength to our argument every single time we have met and we were able to go to Network Rail and the highway authorities – it has made a big difference.
 I have learned a lot – things I did not know or what was available.”
 Hebden Bridge Partnership.